-The key contains a title and a sample (line, point, box) for each plot in the graph.
+The set key command enables a key (or legend) containing a title and a sample (line, point, box) for each plot in the graph.
 The key may be turned off by requesting set key off or unset key.
 Individual key entries may be turned off by using the notitle keyword in the corresponding plot command.
+The text of the titles is controlled by the set key autotitle option or by the title keyword of individual plot and splot commands.
+See plot title (p.
+99) for more information.